TJ4519/Concept-Drift-Detection-and-Re-Training-of-LSTMs-/README.md

 # Adaptive Concept Drift Detection and Retraining for Marine Vessel Exhaust Monitoring

-This repository demonstrates an end-to-end solution for handling concept drift in marine vessel exhaust monitoring systems.
-Our approach goes beyond generic drift detection by enriching sensor data (e.g., gas temperature, engine RPM, back-pressure, derived gas velocity), integrating domain-specific mechanistic insights, and leveraging the LSTM’s reconstruction losses—analyzed via advanced metrics like the Wasserstein distance—to detect drift.
-This solution is implemented with robust MLOps practices on a cloud platform (e.g., Databricks) and versioned using MLflow.
+This repository demonstrates, at a high level, a real-world end-to-end solution for handling concept drift and deep learning model retraining using marine vessel exhaust monitoring as the exemplar application.
+The outlined approach goes beyond generic drift detection by:
+- **Enriching Sensor Data:** Incorporating additional signals (gas temperature, engine RPM, back-pressure, and derived gas velocity).
+- **Integrating Domain-Specific Mechanistic Insights:** Deriving interpretable features (e.g., effective activation energy and effective gas constant) based on the Arrhenius equation and the ideal gas law.
+- **Leveraging Reconstruction Losses:** Analyzing the LSTM’s reconstruction losses via advanced metrics like the Wasserstein distance to detect drift.
+- **Robust MLOps Integration:** Orchestrating the pipeline with dynamic normalization, automated retraining, versioning, logging, and real-time dashboarding (using platforms like Databricks and MLflow).

 ---